OpenTransport/linked-gtfs/spec.md

  * [foaf:name](http://xmlns.com/foaf/0.1/name) - The name of the stop
  * [geo:long](http://www.w3.org/2003/01/geo/wgs84_pos#long), [geo:lat](http://www.w3.org/2003/01/geo/wgs84_pos#lat) - longitude an latitude in WGS84

 _Optional properties_:
+ * [dct:identifier](http://purl.org/dc/terms/identifier) - original local identifier within the GTFS ZIP file
- * [dct:identifier](http://purl.org/dc/terms/identifier) - a "code": short text or a number that uniquely identifies the stop for passengers.
+ * [gtfs:code](http://vocab.gtfs.org/terms#code) - a "code": short text or a number that uniquely identifies the stop for passengers.
 They are often used in phone-based transit information systems or printed on stop signage to make it easier for riders to get a stop schedule or real-time arrival information for a particular stop.
  * [dct:description](http://purl.org/dc/terms/description) - quality information (sic) describing a stop
  * [gtfs:zone](http://vocab.gtfs.org/terms#zone) - defines the fare zone.
 Zones are required if you want to provide fare information using a [gtfs:FareClass](http://vocab.gtfs.org/terms#FareClass).
  * [foaf:page](http://xmlns.com/foaf/0.1/page) - a page of the stop with more information